lu-cs-sde/codeprober/README.md

 CodeProber_root_node = myAst;
 ```

-The `CodeProber_root_node` variable will be used by CodeProber as an entry point for most of its functionality.
+The `CodeProber_root_node` variable will be used by CodeProber as an entry point.
+Since many tools perform semantic analysis and call System.exit in main if an error is encountered, CodeProber attempts to install a System.exit interceptor when using the main method.
+This has issues on newer versions of java (see "System.exit/SecurityManager problem" below).
+If you have problems with this, consider using `CodeProber_parse` instead, which doesn't rely on intercepting System.exit.

+If you define both `CodeProber_parse` and `CodeProber_root_node`, then `CodeProber_parse` takes precedence.

 If you previously used `DrAST` (https://bitbucket.org/jastadd/drast/src/master/), then you likely have `DrAST_root_node` declared and assigned.
-CodeProber will use this as a fallback if `CodeProber_root_node` is not defined, so you don't have to do any changes.
+CodeProber will use this as a fallback if neither `CodeProber_parse` nor `CodeProber_root_node` is not defined, so you don't have to do any changes.
-However, the help/warning messages inside `CodeProber` that reference the root node will all reference `CodeProber_root_node`, even if you don't have it.
+However, the help/warning messages inside `CodeProber` that reference the root node will reference `CodeProber_root_node`, even if you don't have it.
-So for a more consistent experience, consider adding a specific declaration for CodeProber.
+So for a more consistent experience, consider adding a specific declaration for CodeProber (or even better, use `CodeProber_parse`).

 ### Environment variables